 To learn more about responsive design and mobile-friendliness, check out Google’s guidelines right here.
 And while you’re at it, use the mobile-friendly testing tool to see if your website is easy to use on a mobile device.

 People at Google don’t just love responsive sites.
 They’re also obsessed about speed in their products and on the web.

-They even ran an experiment in 2009 where slowing down the search results page by 100 to 400 milliseconds translated to 0.2% to 0.6% fewer searches per user.
+They even ran an experiment in 2009 where slowing down the search results page by 100 to 400 milliseconds translated to 0.2-0.6% fewer searches per user.
 The numbers may not sound much, but they’re a big deal at the scale of Google web search.

 Google didn’t take long to release an update to reflect their findings.
-And in 2010, site and page speed became part of the search engine’s ranking algorithm.
+In 2010, site and page speed became part of the search engine’s ranking algorithm.

 Of course, the exact tactics you should use will depend on the content and the platform you use for your event website.

 To get recommendations specific to you, go to Google’s PageSpeed Insights tool.
 Simply enter the URL and let the tool do its work.
 The resulting page will give you an overall score as well as optimisation steps to improve the site’s load times.

 While today’s search engines have come a long way, they are yet to arrive, so to speak.
 For example, not even Google can read the contents of a video.
 And as far as unstructured text is concerned, the best they can do is guess what the page is about.